Stephen-Kiragu/PwC-PowerBI-virtual-case-experience/README.md

 The other tasks are as below:

-*Task 2: Call Centre Dashboard
+-Task 2: Call Centre Dashboard
-*Task 3: Customer Retention
+-Task 3: Customer Retention
-*Task 4: Diversity and Inclusion
+-Task 4: Diversity and Inclusion